-When it comes to finding spectacular fall colors, we know New England can’t be beat.
-But believe it or not, there’s plenty to see right here in the Pacific Northwest.
-From vibrant reds and oranges to brilliant golds and yellows, we’ve put together a list of fall foliage hot spots around Seattle as well as a few day (and weekend) trip destinations worthy of some oohs and ahhs.
+When it comes to finding spectacular fall colors, we know New England takes the cake.
+But believe it or not, there’s plenty to see right here in the good ol’ Pacific Northwest.
+From vibrant reds and oranges, to brilliant golds and yellows, scroll down to see our favorite fall foliage spots around Seattle as well as a few day (and weekend) trip destinations worthy of some oohs and ahhs.